 Remember, tablets are generally complementary devices that reside between your smartphone and your PC.
 If you’re leaning more toward a laptop replacement, buy a tablet configuration with the RAM you’d need for any other desktop or laptop.

 Most laptops come with 8GB of RAM, with entry-level offerings sporting 4GB and top-tier machines packing 16GB — even up to 32GB for the most powerful gaming notebooks.
 As previously mentioned, tablet and laptop needs are converging, but most users feel comfortable running more complex programs on laptops, which means RAM has a more important role here.

-For something like a Chromebook, which operates primarily in the cloud and has very little storage space, you won’t need much in the way of RAM.
+For something like a Chromebook, which mostly relies on cloud-based apps and provides very little storage space, you won’t need much in the way of RAM.
 We recommend opting for 4GB of RAM when buying a Chromebook, especially since you can now use the Google Play Store to download Android apps directly on your machine.

-For Windows and MacBooks, however, you should think about bumping that number up to a standard 8GB.
+For Windows and MacOS, however, you should think about bumping that number up to a standard 8GB.
 Most of the best laptops come with 8GB for good reason.
+Windows 10, for example, consumes around 2GB of RAM before you even open an application.
 If you are doing a lot of graphic design work or are planning on dabbling in some higher-end gaming, you may want to consider increasing that to 16GB.

 How much RAM for desktops?

-Prices for desktop RAM over the last three years have been sky high.
-But things have since gotten a lot more affordable making bountiful RAM a no brainer for current builds.
-Large and fast DDR4 kits that used to cost hundreds of dollars can now be had for as little as $50 for a 16GB kit.
-Here are some of our top recommended kits in 2019 that money can buy.
+In 2021, RAM is far more affordable than it’s ever been, making bountiful RAM a no brainer for current builds.
+Large and fast DDR4 kits that used to cost hundreds can now be had for as little as $50 for a 16GB kit.
+We list some of our top recommended kits that money can buy in a separate article.